NeuroLogic Examination Videos and Descriptions: An Anatomical Approach

 The second photograph shows optic atrophy, which is pallor of the optic disc resulting form damage to the optic nerve from pressure, ischemia, or demyelination.

-Images Courtesy Dr. Kathleen Digre, University of Utah
+Images are courtesy Dr. Kathleen Digre, University of Utah.

 Cranial Nerves 2 & 3- Pupillary Light Reflex